fayimora/basic-scala-project.g8/README.rst

 After the short question, you have the project directory (default: basic-spark) In the project directory, README.rst is found, which tells us how to execute sample application.

+You can read README.rst of the sample project from `this link <https://github.com/nttdata-oss/basic-spark-project.g8/blob/master/src/main/g8/README.rst>`_

 CHANGELOG
 =========